 In April 2011, Lisa Piccirillo of Westchester, NY, celebrated Parkinson’s Awareness Month with a “Happy Hour for Parkinson’s” at Enhanced Home in Port Chester.

 Ms. Piccirillo became involved as a PDF Champion on behalf of her grandfather who lived with Parkinson’s for many years.
 As a music lover and regular attendee of 107.1 The Peak’s NEXT Music Show Happy Hour events, Ms. Piccirillo asked radio host Chris Bro to dedicate April’s event to raising funds and awareness for Parkinson’s.
 Mr. Bro agreed, and together they planned an evening of music, catered refreshments and prizes.

 Attendees of the event were able to enjoy live performances by three local groups: the rock band Saint Bernadette, singer T Jay and The Knox Sisters.
 The event was free and open to the public, but funds were raised for PDF through donations and raffles.
-Among the prizes were gift baskets, gift certificates, and an Amazon Kindle with wifi.

 Ms. Piccirillo said “My grandfather was a wonderful man, and my efforts to raise funds and awareness for Parkinson’s are in honor of his memory.
 I hope that this event will inspire those who participate to support the cause.”

 High School Student Dedicates Project to Parkinson's Awareness